 We have also entered into agreements with our current and former directors and certain of our current and former executives indemnifying them against certain liabilities incurred in connection with their duties.
 Our Certificate of Incorporation and Bylaws contain similar indemnification obligations with respect to our current and former directors and employees, as does the California Labor Code.
 We cannot estimate the amount of potential future payments, if any, that we might be required to make as a result of these agreements.
 Prior to fiscal year 2007, we had not incurred any significant expense as a result of agreements of this type for at least a decade.
 Since fiscal year 2007, in conjunction with the review of our historical stock option practices and related litigation, we have incurred significant expense by advancing legal expenses to current and former directors, officers and executives under pre-existing indemnification agreements and to other current and former employees under the California Labor Code and a resolution of our Board of Directors authorizing such advances.
-We expect that these expenses will continue to be significant until the government inquiries and option-related litigation are resolved.
-See Note 11 to the consolidated financial statements included in Item 8 of this report for information regarding indemnification arrangements associated with the restatement and its underlying circumstances.
+Contingent upon the final approval of the proposed settlement of stock option class action litigation, we expect that these expenses may continue to be significant until the government inquiries and option-related litigation are resolved.
+See Note 12 to the consolidated financial statements included in Item 8 of this report for information regarding indemnification arrangements associated with the restatement and its underlying circumstances.
 We cannot estimate the amount of potential future payments, if any, that we might be required to make with respect to other matters as a result of these agreements, corporate documents, and statutes.